adam-ht/CarCluster/README.md

 - Forza Horizon 4 (Horizon 5 should also work, as should Forza Motorsport 7)
 - BeamNG.drive
 - Simhub (not a game but a tool to interface with other games not on this list)
+### Changes that I made
+- Added oil temperature message which on some clusters are shown in menu
+- Added oil temperature, fuel quantity and ignition code to BeamNG.cpp
+- Added MENU button correct code
+- Added four button for my setup: UP, DOWN, OK, MENU

 ## Set it up
 ### Wiring for VW PQ platform cluster
 Below is the connector pinout for the Polo 6R instrument cluster: